 |TOTAL ||226 ||262 ||488 ||369.29 |

-- They are being paid at the reference point
+- are being paid at the reference point

-- All those on paid sick leave (being paid either in full or part)
+- are on paid sick leave (being paid either in full or part)

-- All those on unpaid leave (including those on unpaid sick leave)
+- those on unpaid leave (including those on unpaid sick leave)

-- Employees who only work part of the year (ie. those on casual or annualised hours, if they are not being paid at the reference point.)
+- employees who only work part of the year (those on casual or annualised hours, if they are not being paid at the reference point)

 Parish and Town Councils